narayansharma91/TDD_with_node/README.md

-# TDD Sessions for JavaScript(node)
+# TDD with nodejs
-I've divided the whole TDD session into six sub sessions.
-Where the first 2 sessions will help you to boost your motivation level towards the TDD, third and fourth session more about practical and fifth and sixth session more about how to implement TDD/Unit test with a real project.
+As part of 3 months TDD session conducted by ucreate, we have divided the whole TDD session into six sub session.
+Every developers who is working for ucreate is compulsory to attend every session and do assignements that has been mentioned on session specific readme.md file.

 Moreover, you can check focus points for the individual session are given below.